-On paper, the 2018 version would seem to be a slight upgrade over the 2017 version.
+On paper, the more recent versions would seem to be a slight upgrade over the 2017 version.
 It can be affixed to the windshield with a suction cup, or attached to an included plate that can be put on a surface with 3M adhesive.
 In practice, though, we found the 2018 model didn’t stay in place as well as the 2017 version: our 2018 holder tends to fall off our windshield often, while the 2017 rarely does.
 We think part of the reason is that the 2017 model had a bit of sticky adhesive on the suction cup, while the 2018 did not.

 We’ve just about given up using our 2018 model because it won’t stay up.
 We haven’t tested the 2019 model, but if it is like the 2018 model this could be a problem.